 - Soak the fabric in cold water for 10-60 minutes to dissolve as much blood as possible.
 Only soak the affected area and if the water becomes very tinted, change it to clean water to avoid spreading the stain.

-- If the blood is not completely removed, treat the stained area with a mild bubble bath or liquid laundry detergent, working it gently into the fibers with a soft toothbrush.
+- If the blood is not entirely removed, treat the stained area with a mild bubble bath or liquid laundry detergent, working it gently into the fibers with a soft toothbrush.
 Avoid harsh scrubbing motions that could tear or damage delicate fibers.

-- Rinse the stained area and check for any remaining blood stains.
+- Rinse the stained area and check for any remaining bloodstains.
 If necessary, repeat the spot treatment until the stain is completely removed.